poole/hyde/docs/8.0.0-beta.5/basics.md

 ## Adding an entry to the sidebar
 Hydejack's sidebar can add links to any page within the site.
 In order for a page to appear in the sidebar, it needs to have a truthy `menu` value defined in its front matter.
 The page also needs to have a `title`, otherwise the entry in the sidebar will be blank.

 If you want the link to appear at a particular position, you can set a numeric value to the `order` key.
-However, the page is not guaranteed to appear in the 5th position when you set a value of `5`, since it will only use that number to sort the pages.
+However, the page is not guaranteed to appear in a specific position when you set a certain number, as it will only be used to sort the pages.
 The position of a page also depends on the `order` of all other pages in the sidebar.

 If you don't want to spread the sidebar definitions across multiple markdown files, you can manage them centrally in your config file using front matter defaults, e.g.: